al70023/proxmox-server/Frigate-Notify/GUIDE.md

 Note that for integration with Ntfy, attachments are required to be enabled in Ntfy.
 This is because Frigate-Notify includes a screenshot of the Frigate alert in the notification, which is included as an attachment.

+Follow the official docs for step by step setup of the config.yml, or use [this config.yml file](config.yml) as reference.